kfieldho/limone-watchapp/README.md

 ## Description

-This is a simple pomodoro timer for Pebble, to notify work 25 minutes and take 5 minutes break.
+This is a simple pomodoro timer for Pebble, to notify after 25 minutes work and take 5 minutes break.

 About pomodoro, see [Pomodoro Techinique](http://pomodorotechnique.com/).